phsym/prettytable-rs/README.md

 ```

 For convenience, some predefined formats are provided in the module `prettytable::format::consts`.
-For example :
+For example:
 ```rust
 table.set_format(*format::consts::FORMAT_NO_LINESEP_WITH_TITLE);
 ```
-Would give a table like the following
+Would give a table like the following:
 ```
 +-------------+------------+
 | Title 1     | Title 2    |